CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/PollAck.rst

 Poll acknowledgement
 ====================

-A poll acknowledgement command is used to confirm that a message has been received by the client and can be removed from the queue on the server.
+A poll acknowledgement :ref:`command <struct-command>` is used to confirm that a message has been received by the client and can be removed from the queue on the server.

 The poll command is a ``poll`` element in the default namespace (``urn:ietf:params:xml:ns:epp-1.0``).